A lot or a little?

 Is it any good?

-Chilling and heartbreaking, this award-winning novel's spare first-person account of a teen Nepali girl sold into prostitution is unforgettable.
+Chilling and heartbreaking, this award-winning novel's spare first-person account of a teen Nepali girl sold into sex work is unforgettable.
 As it's written in free-verse vignettes (some only a few paragraphs) rather than chapters, readers are able to take an emotional breath between scenes they find disturbing.
 The book's many awards are well earned and an accurate reflection of this remarkable work.

 Talk to your kids about ...